JussMor/blog/Blog/Learn SQL In The AI Era.md

 SQL is far from obsolete — it’s still the **universal language of data**.
 By learning it, you’ll be able to:

 - Respond quickly to data requests at work.

 - Complement the power of AI tools.

 - Build a solid foundation for roles like analyst, engineer, or data scientist.

 👉 What SQL topic are you most interested in?
-Leave a comment below, and I’ll cover it in future posts!
+DM me if you have questions or visit my [LinkendIn ](https://www.linkedin.com/in/jussmor/)